Joining the Secular Franciscan Order

-A: To be a Secular Franciscan and join the Ordo Franciscanus Saecularis you should be a practising Catholic and over 18 years of age.
+A: You can be a Franciscan at heart, with a calling towards Franciscan Spirituality without joining the Order.
+However if you wish to take the step to join the Ordo Franciscanus Saecularis you should be a practising Catholic and over 18 years of age.
 You can be married or single, laity or clergy – even a pope can be a Secular Franciscan [as many have been]

 Q: What is expected of Me if I Join the Order?

 A: In addition to attending Mass on Sundays and holy days of obligation and regular confession Secular Franciscans make a deeper commitment to their Catholic faith by aiming to live a Christ-like life, a Gospel life.
-We are encouraged to join the Church in her liturgical prayer life by praying Morning and Evening Prayer from the Divine Office.
-We also have a commitment of a daily examination of conscience and associated penitential acts, attendance at monthly fraternity meetings, and engaging in ongoing spiritual formation.
+Members of the OFS are encouraged to join the Church in her liturgical prayer life by praying Morning and Evening Prayer from the Divine Office.
+They also have a commitment of a daily examination of conscience and associated penitential acts, attendance at monthly fraternity meetings, and engaging in ongoing spiritual formation.

 Secular Franciscans are an Order of the Church: